+Looking for hope behind a dam.
 In 1963 the gates of Glen Canyon Dam shut, and the waters rose.
 Over the following 19 years, 186 miles of canyons sank under the water and mud, and with them sank over 4,000 ancient ruins and petroglyphs, and habitat for 79 plant species, 189 bird species, 34 kinds of mammals.

 But what do the numbers mean?
 A vague worry we carry while we motorboat across a dwindling Lake Powell: we never knew this place.
 A sick ache when looking at the old pictures of this wild river.
 Like conservationist David Brower said: “When we began to find out it was too late.”

-Now drought and overuse undoes the work of the dam, and Lake Powell drops.
+Now drought and overuse undo the work of the dam, and Lake Powell drops.
 A 90-foot plummet since 1999, and climate models predict it will never refill.
 In the meantime, every year more than 160 billion gallons of water steam off of the lake surface, to join clouds that will rain somewhere else.
 Another 120 billion gallons leak down cracks in the earth every year.
 The energy generated out of the dam tapers off, with the fear that we’re eventually approaching ‘dead pool’: when the puddle of water that remains lacks the umph to turn the turbines.

 We built the dam to control every drop of this river, and the river seeped and spirited away from us.
 I can joke that we should have learned from Princess Leah that the more you tighten your grip, the more slips through your fingers.
-But the truth of it is this drowned canyon is a heartbreak, and anyone who loves rivers ought to despair.
+But the truth of it is this drowned canyon is heartbreak, and anyone who loves rivers ought to despair.
 What if we’ve killed the Colorado?

 Rebecca Solnit came to my city this week, and we asked her to talk about hope.
 (She was brought by wonderful HEAL Utah, and graciously spent some time afterward with a few of us who are members of Wasatch Rising Tide, a grassroots climate justice group.
 It was one of those impossible moments when the person behind your favorite writing turns out to be even more compelling in person.)